TechnoDk/JSPIDER/CODE2/JAVA1/Notes1.md

 | (single Pipeline):-it will execute both operand always.

 # Logical Not:-

 Logical Not takes one boolean operand and it changes the boolean state.

 T-F
 F-T

 # Conditional Operator:-

 Conditional operator takes 3 operand where operand one must be boolean operand if operand one is true 00h00..0

 IF operand one is true then operand two is executed otherwise operand three is executed.
 SYNTAX:(OP1?OP2:OP3);

+# Date:-24-10-2024(Thursday)

+# Flow Control Statement:-